Optimal coupling of HoW$_{10}$ molecular magnets to superconducting circuits near spin clock transitions: Results

-Whereas the positions of the resonance lines give access to the energy level scheme, their intensities provide useful information on the wavefunctions of the involved states and about how HoW$_{10}$ spins interact with their environment, as we discuss in this section.
+Whereas the positions of the resonance lines give access to the energy level scheme, their intensities provide information on the wavefunctions of the involved states.
 An important advantage of working with open waveguides is that both frequency and magnetic field can be varied independently of each other.
-It is therefore possible to monitor how the absorption line shapes vary as a function of $H$.
+It is therefore possible to monitor how the absorption intensity varies as a function of $H$.

-Figure \ref{lineshape} shows the normalized transmission measured near the fourth clock transition, taking place at $\mu_{0}H_{z,4} \simeq 0.168$ T. The absorption peak corresponds to a photon induced transition between states $\vert \psi_{1} \rangle$ and $\vert \psi_{2} \rangle$ with (approximate) nuclear spin projection $m_{I} = +7/2$.
-For $H_{z} > H_{z,4}$, this resonance is conveniently isolated from other lines.
-The results (Figs. \ref{2Dplots} and \ref{lineshape}) show that the absorption lines fade away, i.e., that the resonant absorption decreases and the linewidth increases, as $H_{z}$ moves away from the position of the level anticrossing.

-We have analyzed these results using input-output theory adapted to our experimental conditions, i.e. to a close to $1$-D coplanar waveguide and for finite temperatures.
-The line shape of a given resonance can then be described with the following expression (see SI for details)

-where $\Gamma$ is the photon-induced transition rate, $\Delta P_{1,2} = \left(\exp{(-E_{1}/k_{\rm B}T)}-\exp{(-E_{2}/k_{\rm B}T)}\right)/Z$ is the difference in thermal populations of the two levels, $Z$ is the partition function, $\gamma$ is the line width, which mainly reflects the intrinsic spin decay rate, and $\omega_{12}$ is the resonance frequency at the given magnetic field.
-Figure \ref{lineshape} shows that $\Gamma$, i.e., the coupling of spins to the transmission line, becomes maximum whereas the width $\gamma$ becomes minimum at the clock transition.

-Given the strong magnetic anisotropy of HoW$_{10}$, the matrix elements of transverse angular momentum operators nearly vanish.
-The transition rate $\Gamma$ is then approximately proportional to $\vert \langle \psi_{1} \vert J_{z} \vert \psi_{2} \rangle \vert^{2}$.
-Under these conditions, $\Gamma$ monitors the overlap between the two wavefunctions.
-The maximum absorption observed at the clock transition therefore provides experimental evidence, independent from the spectroscopic observation of the ensuing gap, for the formation of quantum superpositions of spin-up and spin-down states.

-The line broadening $\gamma$ sets an upper bound for the spin decoherence rate $T_{2}^{-1} \lesssim 125$ MHz (or equivalently, $T_{2} \gtrsim 8$ ns).
-This bound is compatible with the results of pulse-EPR experiments, which fail to detect any spin echo on fully concentrated HoW$_{10}$ samples, thus suggesting that $T_{2} \lesssim 20$ ns.
-The strong suppression of spin coherence, even at the clock transition, with increasing Ho concentration (see Fig. 7 of the SI) can be associated with resonant flip-flop transitions of two neighbouring spins, mediated by their mutual dipole-dipole interactions.\cite{Shiddiq2016}